Leviticus 9

 Notes

-With his own atonement completed, Aaron now turns to the people's offerings.
-The sequence follows the same theological logic: sin offering first (v.
-15), then burnt offering (v.
-16), then grain offering (v.
+With his own atonement completed, Aaron turns to the people's offerings in the same theological sequence: sin offering first (v.
+15), burnt offering (v.
+16), grain offering (v.
 17), and finally peace offering (vv.
 18-21).
-This order — atonement, consecration, provision, fellowship — maps the movement from alienation to communion with God.
+The order — atonement, consecration, provision, fellowship — maps the movement from alienation to communion with God.

 The Glory of the LORD Appears (vv.
 22-24)